Arci/warehouse/NOTES.md

 The text states that every product has a price but is not specified in the JSON format of the `products.json` example.

 For simplicity, I'm assuming all the products cost the same amount (that is hardcoded in the code during adapting).
-This behaviour can be easily altered by specifying the amounts in the JSON or by fetching this information from another repository.
+This behaviour can be easily altered if the amount will be specified in the JSON or can be fetched from another repository.

 ## Products repository